Parenting

 The Long-Term Impact of "Helicopter Parenting"

 "Helicopter parents" constantly hover around their children, intervening before problems arise.
-While protective short-term, research shows serious long-term consequences.
+While protective short-term, multiple studies show serious long-term consequences.

-Studies of American college students found that those raised by helicopter parents showed lower self-efficacy and higher rates of anxiety and depression compared to peers.
+Studies of college students found that those raised in overprotective environments showed lower self-efficacy and higher rates of anxiety and depression compared to peers.
 Growing up with parents who always solve problems internalizes the belief "I can't do anything on my own."

 Age-Appropriate Independence Checklist